PEmbarach/drp-api-coffeeie/README.md

 - Oisin from Tutor support went above & beyond to assist me in resolving an issue with my database that prevented new posts from being created.
 The steps we took have been documented in point #5 of the Manual Testing section.

 ### Media:
-- Default post image Photo by Artem Podrez from [Pexels](https://www.pexels.com/photo/image-of-a-whale-made-of-scrap-materials-7048043/)
+- Default post image Photo by Artem Podrez from [Pexels]()
-- Default profile image from [Favicon](https://favicon.io/emoji-favicons/alien-monster)
+- Default profile image from [Favicon]()

+## Acknowledgements

+- I also sourced information and help from a variety of sources such as Slack Community Channels, Udemy, W3Schools, MDN and YouTube for Online Web Tutorials and resources.